FREVA-CLINT/freva/docs/source/FrevaCli.rst

 will run on the login node and block your shell until the command is completed.
 This can be problematic if you have jobs that might take time to finish.
 An alternative is setting the ``-–batchmode`` flag.
 This flag tells the plugin to submit a job to the computing queue.
-This computing nodes are the cores of any high performance computing system.
+The computing nodes are the core of any high performance computing system.
 Let’s submit the previous plugin job to the computing queue:

 .. code:: bash